RLarson92/UrbanSmammalCommunity/README.md

 | SU21_1 | numeric | The counts of individuals of that species for the 1st night of trapping during summer 2021                                                  |
 | ... | numeric | ...                                                |
 |y_x  | numeric | The counts of individuals of that species for the x night of trapping during y season                                     |

+---

+<div align="center"> <h3>functions</h3> </div>

+---

+There are 4 files in this folder, all utility functions that automate or declutter some of the R code

+**.functions/logit2prob.R:** Function script to convert a logit value to a probability

+**.functions/split_mcmc.R:** Function to split a model's MCMC matrix into a list of named objects, one for every parameter.
+Makes graphing results much easier.
+Credit for this code goes to [@mfidino] [(see his blog post here)](masonfidino.com/split_mcmc/)

+**.functions/wide_to_stacked.R:** Function to convert a wide-format data frame (i.e., one site per row with one column for each observation) into a stacked format data frame (one observation per row, with sites/seasons/etc. "stacked" on top of each other).
+Modified from code in [a vignette for the `umbs` R package](github.com/kenkellner/umbs/blob/master/vignettes/random-effects.Rmd).

+**.functions/wideObs_to_stacked.R:** Function script to convert observation-level covariate data from a wide format to a 'stacked' format.
+Different from `wide_to_stacked.R` in that it does not add a 'Species' column to the resulting dataframe.
+Modified from code in [a vignette for the `umbs` R package](github.com/kenkellner/umbs/blob/master/vignettes/random-effects.Rmd).